discoverygarden/Fedora-Init-Script/README.txt

 An init script for launching fedora and checking its status.
-The EL_services directory contains some scripts created by Steve Young.
 We should look at combining good parts of these two approaches into a unified EL script and a DEB version too.

 Use it with: